azatshtru/algorepo/docs/theorems_related_to_graph_network_flow.md

 It is very important to note that König's theorem only works for bipartite graphs and for general graphs, finding minimum vertex covers is an NP-hard problem.

+The nodes that do not belong to the minimum vertex cover form a set called maximum independent vertex set.
+This is the largest possible set of nodes such that no two nodes in the set are connected with an edge.
+Finding this in a general graph is again an NP-hard problem.